esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 It contains the filtering and custom logic for notifying about messages.

 Two plugin implementations are provided.
-They offer different behaviour considering unacknowledged messages when using [Stream Management][XEP-0198]:
+They offer different behaviour considering unacknowledged messages when using [XEP-0198: Stream Management][XEP-0198]:

 * `mod_event_pusher_push_plugin_defaults`, which implements an older behaviour.
 It does not notify